ebemunk/blog/content/2021-12-01-playmates/index.md

 It is encouraging to see that 2020s have seen the breaking of this mold somewhat.
 Both waist and hip measurements have gotten larger, to accommodate the other common body shapes, like the pear and the rectangle.
 "Thicc" seems to be finally embraced in the modern world by Playboy.

-I plotted the controversial measurements for the Barbie doll to highlight <a href="https://www.chapman.edu/students/health-and-safety/psychological-counseling/_files/eating-disorder-files/13-barbie-facts.pdf" target="_blank">how ridiculous</a> the proportions are for the quintessential toy for young girls.
+I plotted the controversial measurements for the Barbie doll to highlight [how ridiculous](https://www.chapman.edu/students/health-and-safety/psychological-counseling/_files/eating-disorder-files/13-barbie-facts.pdf) the proportions are for the quintessential toy for young girls.

 ## Body-Mass Index